research-software-directory/research-software-directory/README.md

     ```
     docker rmi rsd_frontend
     ```
-1. Make changes to the source code of the service whose container and image your just removed
+1. Make changes to the source code of the service whose container and image you just removed
 1. Rebuild containers as necessary, using:

     ```
-    docker-compose --project-name rsd up --build
+    docker-compose --project-name rsd build frontend
-    # shorthand:
-    docker-compose -p rsd up --build
+    docker-compose --project-name rsd up frontend
     ```

 ### Frequently Asked Questions